COVID-19 protests in New Zealand: 13 November

 The Freedoms & Rights Coalition (TFRC) staged a "Great Gridlock" campaign in several cities and regions including Auckland, Bay of Plenty, Hawke's Bay, Nelson, Wellington and Whangārei.
-This involved convoys of vehicles traveling through urban centres at slow speeds (20 km/h) with the goal of disrupting traffic.
+This involved convoys of vehicles travelling through urban centres at slow speeds (20 km/h) with the goal of disrupting traffic.
 In Christchurch, a crowd marched from Cranmer Street through the city centre, demanding a removal of COVID-19 restrictions and opposing vaccine mandates.
-TFRC leader Brian Tamaki had earlier threatened to gridlock traffic in all major centers if the Government refused to lift all restrictions by 12 November.
+TFRC leader Brian Tamaki had earlier threatened to gridlock traffic in all major centres if the Government refused to lift all restrictions by 12 November.
 The TRFC issued four demands for the Government: to remove vaccination mandates immediately, revoke the traffic light system, lift the Auckland borders and move New Zealand to Alert level one.
 Police confirmed they were monitoring the protests.
 Mayor of Auckland Phil Goff has criticised protesters for disrupting traffic in Auckland and a vaccination event at Mt Smart Stadium.

 In addition, 260 people marched down Dunedin's George Street to protest against the Government's vaccine mandate.
 60 protesters lined the highway leading to Cromwell in the Otago region.